lruepke/FEM_lecture/sphinx/source/lecture6/turing_coupled_problem.rst

 To illustrate this point, we look at a Turing problem that is described `here <https://blogs.mathworks.com/graphics/2015/03/16/how-the-tiger-got-its-stripes/>` and `here <http://www.karlsims.com/rd.html>`.
 Read those linked documents - they provide a really nice introduction to Turing pattern!

-Alright, back to explicit FDM, let's how badly FEM on unstructured meshes "loses" against FDM on a structured mesh.
+Alright, back to explicit FDM, let's see how badly FEM on unstructured meshes "loses" against FDM on a structured mesh.
 Have a look at the notebook and complete it!
+Try also other variations of "kill" and "feed" parameters.

 .. toctree::
     :maxdepth: 2

     jupyter/turing_fdm.ipynb